-Emory University is a nationally ranked No. 21 by US News and World Report, and our Nell Hodgson Woodruff School of Nursing is ranked No. 5.
+Emory University is a nationally ranked No. 21 by U.S. News and World Report, and our Nell Hodgson Woodruff School of Nursing is ranked No. 2 among master's programs.
 Emory’s thriving community of researchers, scholars, and clinicians makes an impact in Atlanta and across the globe.

 The School of Nursing’s faculty impacts lives worldwide—through our research enterprise—and in the classroom.
 Our faculty include:

 - 42 fellows of the American Academy of Nursing